AdolphusEnvy/Master-thesis-project/Master thesis timeline.md

 #### Research question
 Look into the current solution, in the same time, purpose as many questions as possible.
 Try to find solutions for those questions by literatures, the questions remind could be the final research question(take Ibis+calibration as experiment sinario).
-####  Current solution-# SAGECAL
+####  Current solution-SAGECAL
+The source code is on [github page](https://github.com/nlesc-dirac).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzE3NzMwNzEsLTEyMDAyMjIwNzEsMT
-E5NDU4MzIzNSw2NDQ4NTg2NjgsLTEzNTk2NTIzMTYsMTA0ODE0
-NjM0OF19
+eyJoaXN0b3J5IjpbLTQzMjEwNDE1MCwtMTIwMDIyMjA3MSwxMT
+k0NTgzMjM1LDY0NDg1ODY2OCwtMTM1OTY1MjMxNiwxMDQ4MTQ2
+MzQ4XX0=
 -->